sam-goodwin/eventual/docs/reference/1-api.md

 ### `delete`

-Registers a route that only matches a DELETE HTTP method.
+Use `delete` to register a route that only matches a DELETE HTTP method.
+This method is typically used to delete a resource.

 ```ts
 api.delete("/hello", (request) => { .. });